helenaciviccenterboard/helenaciviccenterboard.github.io/febfest/index.md

 ## Feb 6, 2016

-Feb Fest is our annual chocolate, Valentine’s Day gifts, arts and crafts fair at the Helena Civic Center.
+Feb Fest is our annual chocolate, Valentine's Day gifts, arts and crafts fair at the Helena Civic Center.

 With about 70 vendors, it is a fun place to get those special Valentine gifts for all the "sweeties" in your life.
 There will be chocolate, treats and Valentine gifts including a host of Montana made arts, crafts and jewelry.